Side Effects of Cancer Treatment: Mouth Sores or Mucositis

 Chemotherapy- or radiation-induced damage to the cells lining the mouth, throat and gastrointestinal (GI) tract is called mucositis.
 This side effect of cancer treatment can significantly affect patient quality of life and may cause delays in treatment.
-Historically, treatment for mucositis has consisted of supportive therapies, such as mouthwashes, aimed at reducing discomfort until the cells regenerate themselves, which takes about 7 to 14 days.
-However, a new biological therapy called Kepivance™, which is the recombinant form of human keratinocyte growth factor, appears to reduce mouth and throat soreness and improve function by stimulating cells that protect the lining of the mouth and GI tract.
+Treatment for mucositis consists of supportive therapies, such as mouthwashes, aimed at reducing discomfort until the cells regenerate themselves and cryotherapy (ice chips) although new medications are under investigation.(1-5)

 - What causes mouth sores?

 - What are the signs and symptoms of mouth sores?